 Police The military and police (even sometimes the tourist police) have a reputation for corruption.
 While a foreigner may experience petty harassment (usually to procure payment of a bribe), most police officers are courteous to tourists or just leave them alone.

-Travel agents Moreover, it is not advisable to book hotels, travel arrangements or transportation through these independent agents.
-Often, they will demand cash up-front for services that never materialize.
+Travel agents It's not advisable to book hotels, travel arrangements or transportation through independent agents.
+Often, they will demand cash upfront for services that never materialize.
 Stick to reputable, well-recommended agencies and you’ll be assured a good time.

 When taking buses, choose operators carefully.
 The cheapest companies will be the most likely to employ reckless drivers and have roadside breakdowns.
 Overnight travel by bus can get brutally cold in the highlands (take a blanket or a sleeping bag).
 In some parts, nighttime trips are also subject to the vagaries of roadside bandits, who create impromptu road blocks, then relieve passengers of their valuables.
-Armed robberies have been reported on the night buses between Trujillo and Cajabamba.
+Armed robberies have been reported on the night buses between Trujillo and Cajabamba and Lima and Cuzco.

 Some of Peru’s natural hazards include earthquakes and avalanches.
 Rescues in remote regions are often done on foot because of the inability of helicopters to reach some of the country’s more challenging topography.
 Perhaps the most common hazard is travelers’ diarrhea, which comes from consuming contaminated food or water.
 Other problems include altitude sickness, animal and insect bites, sunburn, heat exhaustion and even hypothermia.
 You can take precautions for most of these.